 What is it you want to achieve with your wealth?
 Have you ever really stopped to think about what’s important to you from a financial perspective?
 As women, we’re often so busy making sure everyone else is happy, we forget to focus on ourselves and our financial journey.
 This is your chance to first dream and then set the goals and steps to make those dreams reality.

 We all want something different for our future.
 What will yours look like?
 Do you want to follow your passion?
-Or provide care for a loved one?
-Maybe you'd like to be able to spend without feeling guilt.
+Provide care for a loved one?
+Home-school your children/grandchildren?
+Or maybe you'd like to be able to spend without feeling guilt.

 Often in the corporate world you have goals that are given to you.
 You don’t necessarily choose them.
 Those aren’t the goals we’re talking about here.
 These are the goals that you want to achieve, that make you light up when you talk about them.
 They are exciting and are the goals you will work hard to achieve.
 What are those goals for you?
 And why do want to achieve them?
 You will need to truly understand the “why” when you hit the messy middle and the going gets tough.
 Be sure you clearly articulate the “why” so you can refer back to it regularly.
 Simon Sinek has a fantastic TedTalk, “How Great Leaders Inspire Action”.
 In it, he explains the meaning behind “why”.
 Worth a look.